What to do if…

 Important note

-This is general information, not a diagnosis.
-If you feel you might be seriously unwell, call 999.
+This is general information, not medical advice, a diagnosis, or a substitute for urgent professional assessment.
+If you think you may be seriously unwell, call 999.

 Additional Resources